amirHossein5/dropy/docs/README.md

 ```

 ## Syncing Togglers

+> :warning: When using this option, `closeOnAnotherTogglerClicked` option won't affect anymore.

 When a toggler is being open/close, another togglers will also become open/close, it's useful when you want to keep sync togglers with eachother.